Day 188 · Tuesday, July 7

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 188, Faith, Not Sight.
+This is By God's Call — day 188, Numbering the Days.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.